globulus/swiftui-webview/README.md

    + `canGoForward`
  * The optional **restrictedPages** array allows you to specify hosts which the web view won't load.
  * **htmlInState** dictates if the `state` update will contain `pageHTML`.
 This is disabled by default as it's a costly operation.
+ * Optional **schemeHandlers** allow you to invoke a custom callback whenever the user navigates to a site with the given scheme.

 ```swift
 import SwiftUIWebView